BU-Spark/se-bch-als-msg-banking/README.md

 Boston Children's Hospital ALS Message Banking Project (Double Dipping Audio Editor)

 Speech impairment is common in patients with ALS.
 The ALS Message Banking Project aims to preserve their voice and assist them with their needs.
 The platform allows the user to login to their own dashboard where they can upload and retrieve audio files securely.
-The project currently supports two partially implemented audio processing features (deadspace trimming and file splitting).
-The ultimate goal is to have several fully functional filters to enhance sound quality and be able to reuse parts of the audio clips to produce a new "voice" for the user.
+The project currently supports three implemented audio processing features (deadspace trimming, file splitting, and audio normalization).
+The ultimate goal is to have several fully functional filters to enhance sound quality so parts of the audio clips can be reused to produce a new "voice" for the user.

 ## Technical Architectures